container-storage-interface/spec/spec.md

   // identity to which all access to a given volume through this publishings
   // mounts is mapped to.
   string group = 3;

+  // This field is OPTIONAL.
+If specified it contains a CO specific
+  // credential string for authentication. string credentials = 4;
 }
 ```